 Receive a Free Legal Consultation

-If you have developed cancer as a result of glyphosate exposure, then contact our team today for a free case evaluation.
+If you have developed cancer as a result of glyphosate exposure, then contact Schmidt & Clark, LLP today for a free case evaluation.

 All lawsuits are different, and it’s important to ensure you have a law firm by your side that has the experience to frame the legal argument and ensure you get the best possible payout.